KhronosGroup/Vulkan-ValidationLayers/BUILD.md

     adb shell am start -a android.intent.action.MAIN -c android-intent.category.LAUNCH -n com.example.CubeWithLayers/android.app.NativeActivity --es args "--validate"

-vkjson_info for Android is built as an executable for devices with root access.

-To use, simply push it to the device and run it:

-    ./build_all.sh
-    adb push obj/local/<abi>/vkjson_info /data/tmp/
-    adb shell /data/tmp/vkjson_info

-The resulting json file will be found in:

-    /sdcard/Android/<device_name>.json

 To build, install, and run the Smoke demo for Android, run the following, and any prompts that come back from the script:

     ./update_external_sources.sh --glslang